 The development of high-integrity systems within the automotive industry is characterized by demonstrating compliance with ISO® 26262, an international standard for road vehicle functional safety.
 ISO 26262 classifies functions in automotive safety integrity levels (ASIL) from A to D – that is, from least to most stringent.
 OEMs and Tier-1 suppliers are adapting their ECU development processes to use Model-Based Design with ISO 26262.

-The workflow documentation, TÜV SÜD certificates and reports, test suites, and additional certification artifacts are provided in the IEC Certification Kit (for ISO 26262).
+The workflow documentation, TÜV SÜD certificates and reports, test suites, and additional certification artifacts are provided in the IEC Certification Kit (for ISO 26262 and IEC 61508).
+TÜV SÜD additionally conducts yearly audits of the software development and quality engineering processes for tools supported by the IEC Certification Kit.

 “Without Model-Based Design, we would have needed at least 30% more time to develop and certify the ESCL application software.
 We saved time and effort by generating efficient code that satisfied all our speed and memory requirements.”Cheng Hui, platform and process manager, KOSTAL